NotAShelf/nvf/docs/manual/quirks/nodejs.md

 The issue there is your formatting is made via prettierd.

-This results in auto-formating relying on your prettier config, while your eslint config diagnoses formatting
+This results in auto-formatting relying on your prettier config, while your eslint config diagnoses formatting
 [which it's not supposed to](https://prettier.io/docs/en/comparison.html))